MarcelGarus/glados/README.md

 ## Strengths

-- ⚡ You have to write fewer tests.
+- ⚡ **You have to write fewer tests.** Because your tests work with any input, you can let Glados take care of generating concrete inputs.
-- 💪🏻 You increase confidence in your code.
+- 🌌 **You test for all possible inputs.** Instead of thinking of a few examples, you test for a *lot* of inputs.
+- 💪🏻 **You get a minimal error inducing input.** That makes logic errors more obvious than when having to figure out why the code failed on a complex input.
-- 🤯 You develop a better understanding for the problem domain.
+- 🤯 **You develop a better understanding for the problem domain** because you have to think of invariants.
+- 🎲 **The tests are reproducible.** Glados uses a pseudo-random generator that's always created with the same seed.

 ## How does it work?